devsiwedding/devsiwedding.github.io/accommodation.md

 <h2>Other options:</h2>

 <b>AirBnB</b>
-Lots of AirBnB options in Duxbury as well as neighboring towns of Marshfield, Kingston, Plymouth, Scituate, Cohasset and Hingham
+lots of AirBnB options in Duxbury as well as neighboring towns of Marshfield, Kingston, Plymouth, Scituate, Cohasset and Hingham

 <b>Winsor House Inn</b>
-In Duxbury MA.
+in Duxbury MA.
 Walking distance to the reception venue:
 <a href="https://www.winsorhouseinn.com/">Winsor House Inn</a>

-<b>The Fairview Inn</b>
+<b>The Fairview Inn</b> in Marshfield MA.
-In Marshfield MA.
 10 minute drive from Duxbury:
 <a href="https://thefairviewinn.com/">The Fairview Inn</a>

 <b>Mirbeau Inn and Spa The Pinehills</b>
-In Plymouth MA.
+in Plymouth MA.
 20 minute drive from Duxbury:
 <a href="https://www.pinehills.com/whats-here/mirbeau-inn-spa">Mirbeau Inn and Spa</a>

 <b>The Inn at Scituate Harbor</b>
-In Scituate MA.
+in Scituate MA.
 25 minute drive from Duxbury:
 <a href="http://www.innatscituate.com/">The Inn at Scituate Harbor</a>